Teenager Survives 30-Meter Fall at the Grand Canyon: Avoiding Tourist Photos Gone Wrong

 What begins as a hiking trip almost ends in tragedy for the Kauffman family from the US state of North Dakota.
 13-year-old Wyatt was hiking with his mother in the Grand Canyon when he slipped off a cliff on the Bright Angel Point Trail, a hiking trail on the northern edge of the national park, and fell almost 30 meters into a gorge.
 Miraculously, the boy survives the accident and now explains how it happened.

-“I was standing on a ledge and wanted to get out of the way so other people could take a photo,” Wyatt says in one Interview with the US broadcaster KPNX.
+“I was standing on a ledge and wanted to get out of the way so other people might take a photo,” Wyatt says in one Interview with the US broadcaster KPNX.
 “I crouched down and held on to a rock, but only with one hand.”
 He adds: “I didn’t have a particularly good grip.
 Somehow I got pushed back, lost my footing and started falling.”

 Ruptured spleen, concussion, broken vertebrae